What are the impacts of the coexistance of GMOs on European GMO-free agriculture? Read our study and find out!

 The GM-free sector is facing new challenges to keep GMOs out of the supply chain.
-The “Keeping GMOs out of Food” is a three year project (2014-2017) which aims to develop new practical strategies and to strengthen the current legal frameworks to protect the GMO-free food chain against GMO contamination.
+The “Keeping GMOs out of Food” started in 2014 and aims to develop new practical strategies and to strengthen the current legal frameworks to protect the GMO-free food chain against GMO contamination.

 Current policy situation